Skip to main content

 Attention: For this calculation, the volume of purchases from agricultural, livestock and forestry activities is also taken into account.

-In the case of subcontracted works or services, their amount will be taken into account for the calculation of this limit.
+In the case of subcontracted works or services, the amount thereof will be taken into account for the calculation of this limit.

-When an activity had been started in the immediately preceding year, the volume of purchases will increase per year.
+When an activity had been started in the immediately preceding year, the volume of purchases will increase yearly.

-Rules for determining the volume of full returns and purchases
+Rules for determining the volume of gross returns and purchases

-To determine the volume of full income and purchases of goods and services mentioned above, not only the operations corresponding to the economic activities carried out by the taxpayer, but also those corresponding to those carried out by the spouse, descendants and ascendants, must be computed. as well as by entities under the income attribution regime in which any of the above participate, in which the following circumstances occur:
+In order to determine the volume of gross income and the volume of purchases of goods and services mentioned above, not only the operations corresponding to the economic activities carried out by the taxpayer must be taken into account, but also those corresponding to those carried out by the spouse, descendants and ascendants, as well as by entities under the income attribution regime in which any of the above participate, in which the following circumstances occur:

 • That economic activities are identical or similar.

-For these purposes, it will be understood that the economic activities classified in the same group in the Tax on Economic Activities are identical or similar.
+For these purposes, economic activities classified in the same group in the Tax on Economic Activities will be deemed to be identical or similar.

-• That there is a common direction for such activities, sharing personal or material means.
+• That there exists a common direction for such activities, sharing personal or material resources.

-In the case of operations carried out with related entities, in the terms provided in article 18 of Law 27/2014, of November 27, on Corporate Tax ( BOE of 28), They must be valued at their normal market value, understood as the value that would have been agreed upon by independent persons or entities under conditions of free competition.
+In the case of transactions carried out with related entities, under the terms set forth in article 18 of Law 27/2014, of November 27, on Corporate Tax ( BOE of the 28th), they must be valued imperatively at their normal market value, understood as the one that would have been agreed upon by independent persons or entities under conditions of free competition.

-In these cases, the taxpayer must comply with the documentation obligations of said operations in the terms and conditions established in articles 13 to 16, Chapter V ("Information and documentation on related entities and operations") of Title I of the Tax Regulations.
-Companies, approved by Royal Decree 634/2015, of July 10 ( BOE of 11).
+In these cases, the taxpayer must comply with the documentation obligations of said operations under the terms and conditions established in articles 13 to 16, Chapter V ("Information and documentation on related entities and operations") of Title I of the Corporate Tax Regulations, approved by Royal Decree 634/2015, of July 10 ( BOE of 11).

 (1) For taxpayers who carry out agricultural, livestock and forestry activities, see, in chapter 9, the quantitative limits that operate as causes of exclusion.(Back)